Axeon-Network/kurowiki/pages/articles/horiserver2.md

 Many HoriServer (2) members migrated to the LynxPlaza server immediatelly following the implosion.
 LynxPlaza would go through a general revamp including stricter member verification measures to prevent another similar incident, being completed by 30 April 2025 with LynxPlaza being rebranded to **Axeon Network**.

-In September 2025, after Nekori launched the [Nishi's Den](Nishi's_Den) server, officially considered a spiritual successor to HoriServer (2), Axeon Network founder KayAurora publicly revealed that the Axeon Network server was in fact "the successor to both LynxPlaza AND HoriServer (2), except it was never [publicly] announced on the HS2/StuffyXP Hangout side".
+In September 2025, after Kit launched the [Nishi's Den](Nishi's_Den) server, officially considered a spiritual successor to HoriServer (2), Axeon Network founder KayAurora publicly revealed that the Axeon Network server was in fact "the successor to both LynxPlaza AND HoriServer (2), except it was never [publicly] announced on the HS2/StuffyXP Hangout side".
 Later on, KayAurora also said that "it was all about making sure Axeon was truly drama-free and that no dramafest could break in Axeon too".